 Erika Bernabei, PhD, Principal, Equity & Results

-Prior to Equity & Results, Erika served as an Assistant Commissioner in the New York City Department of Homeless Services, working on family homelessness, and for almost 10 years at PolicyLink, a national research and action institute advancing racial and economic equity.
-At PolicyLink she developed and managed a results-driven infrastructure and support system for more than 50 diverse Promise Neighborhood communities to produce holistic and measurable outcomes and advance equity and opportunity.
+Prior to Equity & Results, Erika served as an Assistant Commissioner in the New York City Department of Homeless Services and nearly a decade at PolicyLink - where she developed and managed a results-driven infrastructure and support system for more than 50 Promise Neighborhood communities to produce holistic and measurable outcomes and advance equity and opportunity.

-She holds an MA in Education Policy from Teachers College, Columbia University, and a PhD in Education from New York University.
-Erika lives in New York City with her partner and puppy.
+She holds an MA in Education Policy from Teachers College, Columbia University, and a PhD in Educational Leadership from New York University.
+She and her partner live in New York City and love travel, community, books and being surrounded by trees.
 CV available here.

 Theodore B. Miller, Esq., Principal, Equity & Results